tsgates/arch-wiki-markdown/wiki/Local_repository.md

   ------------------------ ------------------------ ------------------------

   ------------------------ ------------------------ ------------------------
-  [Tango-two-arrows.png]   This article or section  [Tango-two-arrows.png]
+  [Tango-dialog-warning.pn This article or section  [Tango-dialog-warning.pn
-                           is a candidate for
-                           merging with pacman
-                           Tips.
+  g]                       is out of date.          g]
-                           Notes: please use the
+                           Reason: please use the
-                           second argument of the
+                           first argument of the
-                           template to provide more
+                           template to provide a
-                           detailed indications.
+                           brief explanation.
                            (Discuss)
   ------------------------ ------------------------ ------------------------